-- Chlorine may be released into the environment through the process of water chlorination and during accidents such as a chlorine gas leak from an industrial facility or a chlorine tank spill or rupture. - Since chlorine gas is so reactive, it is not expected to remain in the environment very long after it is released.
+- Chlorine may be released into the environment through the process of water chlorination and during accidents such as a chlorine gas leak from an industrial facility or a chlorine tank spill or rupture. - Due to its high reactivity, chlorine gas is unlikely to remain in the environment very long after it is released.
 Chlorine immediately reacts with both organic and inorganic materials that it comes into contact with. - Free chlorine in drinking water is defined as the sum of dissolved chlorine gas, hypochlorous acid, and hypochlorite anion.